Security Assessment And Testing

 • White/Clear Box or Known Environment tests - All tech information provided

-• Less time on discovery, more time for targetted efforts of attack.
+• Less time on discovery, more time for targeted efforts of attack.

-• Helps to target a pentesters focus and time but still to a degree mimick the experience for a hacker.
+• Helps to target a pentester’s focus and time but still, to a degree, mimics the experience for a hacker.

 • More real life situation that an attacker experiences, so more discovery and more time consuming.